GuanchengYao/Data-Science-Cases/README.md

-# DS501
+# Introduction to Data Science
-WPI DS501 Introduction to Data Science, Fall 2018 class Assignments.
+Application of Machine Learning on Some Classical Algorithms.
 The function frameworks and test cases are designed by Professor Xiangnan Kong.